 10. Pamper and Spoil Her

-Things Dad Can Do When She’s Breastfeeding
+Things Dad Can Do to Help When She’s Breastfeeding

 - Bring her a glass of water: She always needs to stay hydrated when breastfeeding.
 According to the Academy of Nutrition and Dietetics, moms should have about 16 cups of water daily.5